eclipse-theia/theia/examples/playwright/docs/EXTENSIBILITY.md

 Many custom Theia applications add dedicated views, editors, or status indicators.
 To support these custom user interface elements in the testing framework, you can add dedicated page objects for them.
-Typically these dedicated page objects for your custom user interface elements are subclasses of the generic classes, `TheiaView`, `TheiaEditor`, etc.
+Typically, these dedicated page objects for your custom user interface elements are subclasses of the generic classes, `TheiaView`, `TheiaEditor`, etc.
 Consequently, they inherit the generic behavior of views or editors, such as activating or closing them, querying the title, check whether editors are dirty, etc.

 Let's take a custom view as an example.
 This custom view has a button that we want to be able to click.